These easy black bean burgers are loaded with flavor, easy to make and hold together super well! The perfect bean burger!

 Sauté the onions and garlic in olive oil for about 5 minutes, until the onions begin to soften.
 Remove from heat and let cool.

 Place flaxseed and water into a small bowl and whisk to combine.
 Set aside.

-Place mixture in the fridge for 30 to 45 minutes to set-up a bit, then shape into 5 patties.
+Place mixture in the fridge for 30 to 45 minutes to set up a bit, then shape into 5 patties.
 I used a 1 cup measuring cup to “cut” the burgers into a perfectly round shape.
 You can use a peanut butter jar lid or a large cookie cutter for this too.
 Or just use your hands if you’re not too concerned with the shape.

 To cook the burgers, spray a little cooking spray into a non-stick skillet over medium heat.
 Cook each patty for about 7 minutes on each side or until the inside of the burger is hot and the sides have turned golden brown.
-To bake in the oven, place the patties on a baking sheet lined with parchment paper and bake for about 25-30 minutes at 350°F degrees, flipping once through cooking.

-Don’t forget to process the oatmeal into flour prior to adding the other ingredients and don’t skip refrigerating the bean burger mixture before forming into patties.
+Reminder: Don’t forget to process the oatmeal into oat flour prior to adding the other ingredients and don’t skip refrigerating the bean burger mixture before forming into patties.
 Both of these steps are essential for getting the perfect texture.